bitplane/bitplane.net/~/doc/thoughts/evolution-denial/index.md

 And it is dangerous, it

 * ☣️ will allow tech companies to steal our human rights;
-* ☣️ will justify restricting access to technology;
+* ☣️ will justify restricting access to powerful technology;
 * ☣️ may lead to brain implants that turn people into mindless zombies;
-* ☣️ and "mind uploads" that are suicide machines.
+* ☣️ and "mind uploads" that are in fact suicide machines.

 Stop it.
 It's irresponsible.
 People will die.